Air entrainment in transient flows in closed water pipes: a two-layer approach: The two-layer kinetic scheme

-$\Delta \phi_{\alpha,i\pm 1/2}$ denotes the upwinded source terms corresponding to (\ref{defphi}) and $\xi^2\pm 2\Delta \phi_{\alpha,i+1/2}$ is the jump condition for a particle with the kinetic speed $\xi$ which is necessary to: \begin{itemize} \item be reflected: this means that the particle has not enough kinetic energy $\xi^2/2$ to overpass the potential barrer which corresponds to potential energy $\Delta \phi_{\alpha}$, \item overpass the potential barer with a positive speed, \item overpass the potential barer with a negative speed, \end{itemize} as displayed on \fig\ref{PotentialBarer}.
+In order to take into account the neighboring cells by means of a natural interpretation of the microscopic features of the system, we formulate a peculiar discretization for the fluxes in \eqref{cindiscret}, computed by the following upwinded formulas:

-We use as $\chi $ function the function defined by $\chi(w)= \dsp \frac{1}{2\sqrt{3}}\mathds{1}_{[-\sqrt{3},\sqrt{3}]}(w)$ .
-Thus a stability CFL condition is necessary and under this condition, we can state the following results on the positivity of the air and water areas, the still steady states and the flooding and drying process: \begin{thm} Assuming the CFL condition holds, we have: \begin{enumerate} \item the numerical kinetic scheme keeps $A_{\alpha}$ positive. \item The still air/water steady state is preserved:
+The term $\Delta\phi^n_{\alpha,i\pm 1/2}$ in \eqref{MicroscopicInterfaceFluxes} is the upwinded source term \eqref{PFSSourceTermPhi}.
+It also plays the role of the potential barrier: the term $\xi^2\pm 2g\Delta\phi^n_{\alpha,i+1/2}$ is the jump condition for a particle with a kinetic speed $\xi$ which is necessary to \begin{itemize} \item be reflected: this means that the particle has not enough kinetic energy $\xi^2/2$ to overpass the potential barrier (reflection term in \eqref{MicroscopicInterfaceFluxes}), \item overpass the potential barrier with a positive speed (positive transmission term in \eqref{MicroscopicInterfaceFluxes}), \item overpass the potential barrier with a negative speed (negative transmission term in \eqref{MicroscopicInterfaceFluxes}). \end{itemize} Taking an approximation of the non-conservative product $\phi_{\alpha}$ defined by Equation \eqref{DefinitionOfNonConservativeProductPhi}, the potential barrier $\Delta \phi^n_{\alpha,i+ 1/2}$ has the following expression: